 We will go into detail in the next section for why we recommend using a shaving brush.
 You should soak the brush in warm water because, just as with beard hair, it will soften them up and allow the brush to produce a more robust lather.

 - As we said above, shaving after a shower is a good idea but if you aren’t able to do such, wash your face with warm water at this point.
 A razor cuts wet hair much easier than dry and it will be far less painful.
+You can also use a pre shave oil like the one from our range to make things a lot smoother and your beard is going to become easier to cut.

 - Apply shaving cream onto the bristles of the brush.
 It normally doesn’t require more than a 1/2 to an inch of shaving cream to develop the lather needed for a great shave.